redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

     Sent record to partition 0 at offset 1 with timestamp 2021-02-01 18:18:15.734185538 -0500 -05 m=+0.053943881.
     ```

-    To verify that the Wasm script was successfully deployed,
-    you can run `redpanda logs` to look through the redpanda logs for a log line that looks like:

-    ```bash
-    INFO [shard 0] coproc - service.cc:101 - Request recieved to register coprocessor with id: 14103244480447969041
-    ```

-    The Wasm engine itself also has a log file that is located by default in `/var/lib/redpanda/coprocessor/logs/wasm`.
+    The Wasm engine has a log file located by default in `/var/lib/redpanda/coprocessor/logs/wasm`.
     To see the status of your function as reported by the Wasm engine look for log lines like:

     ```bash